google/zetasql/docs/graph-gql-functions.md

  +---------------------------------------------------------------------------*/
 ```

-In the following query, the `SUM` function takes a group variable called
+In the following query, the `SUM` function takes a group variable called `e`
-`e` that represents an array of transfers, and then sums the amount
+that represents an array of transfers, and then sums the amount for each
-for each transfer.
-Note that horizontal aggregation isn't allowed in the
+transfer.
+Horizontal aggregation isn't allowed in the `RETURN`
-`RETURN` statement: that `ARRAY_AGG` is an aggregate over the result set.
+statement. `ARRAY_AGG` is a vertical aggregate over the result set, which is
+grouped implicitly by the non-aggregated columns
+(`source_account_id`, `destination_account_id`). `ARRAY_AGG` produces one row
+for each distinct destination account.

 ```zetasql
 GRAPH FinGraph